-This will fix it for the copy of the file on the brick, but if you plan to edit it again from Windows you should configure your editor to use Unix-style endings.
+This will fix it for the copy of the file on the brick, but if you plan to edit it again from Windows, you should configure your editor to use Unix-style line endings (LF-line-feed).
 For PyCharm, you can find a guide on doing this here.
 Most other editors have similar options; there may be an option for it in the status bar at the bottom of the window or in the menu bar at the top.